Roger Smith

 Adapted from an April 2005 letter by Josie Baumgartner

 Roger was born in Watsonville in 1937 and started his career at 15 as a grocery store clerk.
-He worked his way to the top and managed grocery stores in the Watsonville/Salinas area (1952 - 1983).
+He worked his way to the top and managed grocery stores in the Watsonville/Salinas area and San Jose (1952 - 1985).
 Roger then became a Farmers insurance agent (1983 - 2003) after which he retired.

-Roger met his partner, Josie Baumgartner, in 2000 at Sunnyvale Singles.
-Josie and Roger have been active since then in promoting square dancing by giving demonstrations for local schools, senior groups & other events.
+Roger met Josie Baumgartner, his partner from 2000 to 2010, at Sunnyvale Singles.
+Josie and Roger were active in promoting square dancing by giving demonstrations for local schools, senior groups & other events.

 After Roger retired, he and Josie started a program with the San Jose Unified School District to train teachers to teach square dancing in schools and to have students dance as part of the school's curriculum.

 Between 2005 – 2009 Roger called in 54 schools, trained 93 teachers, and introduced 5200 children to square dancing.
-Roger and Josie continue to give the teachers ongoing classroom support, and some of the teachers have become square dancers.
+Roger and Josie continued to give the teachers ongoing classroom support, and some of the teachers became square dancers.

-Last but not least, the Santa Clara Valley Square Dancers Association (SCVSDA) has voted Roger one of the top ten callers for the past 8 years.
+Roger has been the caller for the Rockin' Jokers Square Dance Club since 2005 and taught several of the CPSD (Committee to Promote Square Dancing) classes from 2006 to 2011.
+The Santa Clara Valley Square Dancers Association (SCVSDA) has voted Roger one of the top ten callers for the past 10 years.

 * * *